Skip To Main Content

 • the management arrangements are satisfactory.

-Please note that extra conditions may be added to individual licenses as necessary, eg a formal licence condition to prove competence in property management.
+We might add extra conditions to individual licenses as necessary, such as a formal licence condition to prove competence in property management.

 Appeals